Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 A beef hotpot is a great way to use up lots of leftover vegetables and have a nutritious meal too.
 It’s SO simple and I have been preparing the base in the morning and then topping with potatoes just before putting into the oven.

-Shopping list for beef hotpot (Ingredients):
+Shopping list for this easy beef hotpot recipe (Ingredients):

 400g casserole beef or minced beef if you want to keep the costs a little lower